victormungai97/nurses_todo_app/README.md

 <a href="https://nurses-todo-app.web.app/" style="margin: 0;">
     <img src="https://github.com/victormungai97/magic_fitness_app/blob/master/badges/firebase_hosting.png" alt="Visit Nurses TODO Application on the Website" style=" height: 80%; width: 64.5%">
 </a>

+## Pending Tasks
+### 1. Administrative roles

+I had hoped to create an administrative role for control over the system.
+Users logged in to this role would have the ability to add, update and remove nurses, patients and tasks.
+They, however, would not be able to mark tasks as done but they could reassign tasks.

+### 2. Better UI

+I based the UI on my final year [project](https://drive.google.com/drive/folders/10YJVOKy0LyRYBSPCPk8csf7LNYBSmCb4?usp=sharing), which I will admit is not the best.
+Given more time and a UI/UX designer, I think a better interface would be delivered.

+__PS:__ I assumed that a shift lasts 8 hours

 ---